How Many Home Care Packages Are There in Australia?

 What Is the Number of Home Care Packages in Australia?

-There are four Home Care Package levels in Australia and almost a thousand home care providers.
+There are four Home Care Package levels in Australia, and almost a thousand home care providers.

 If you're looking for a home care provider, Haisey Home Care can meet all your needs.
-We are an approved HCP provider, striving to provide high-quality care to all our clients.